 Definition.
 Let a and b be integers, not both 0.
 A common divisor of a and b is any nonzero integer that divides both a and b.
 The largest natural number that divides both a and b is called the greatest common divisor of a and b.
-The greatest common divisor of a and b is denoted by gcd(a, b).
+The greatest common divisor of a and b.
+The greatest common divisor of a and b.